Description: Used to get the page navigation list

 </ul>

-- Show drop-down categories on the navigation and show its lower-level categories under the category, if not, not.
-As shown in the picture:
+- Display dropdown categories on the navigation, and show its subcategories under the category, if any.
+As shown in the figure:

-Call code example, the call needs to be set up in the background with the second-level navigation already in place (the code does not include CSS style control)
+Invoke code example, the invocation needs to be set up in the background with the second-level navigation already configured (the code does not include css style control)

 <ul>